Sterols: 1. Cholesterol and Cholesterol Esters

 Niemann-Pick Type C disease is a rare and severe autosomal recessive disorder, i.e., a lysosomal storage disease in which an intracellular disruption of cholesterol transport causes accumulation of unesterified cholesterol and other molecules in the late endosomal/lysosomal compartments because of gene mutations mainly affecting the binding protein NPC1 (NPC2 to a lesser extent).
 This leads to damage and degeneration of various cells and tissues of the body, in particular the neurons in the central nervous system.
 Although some aberrant glycosphingolipid metabolism occurs, the disease is distinct from the Niemann-Pick Type A and B diseases, which are caused by defects in the storage of sphingomyelin in lysosomes, although there is then a secondary effect upon cholesterol storage.
 Excess accumulation of cholesterol is also associated with the metabolism of bis(monoacylglycero)phosphate in the lysosomal compartment.

-Cholesterol and other sterols bind directly to several immune receptors in macrophages and T cells, and dynamic changes in cholesterol biosynthesis impact directly upon innate and adaptive immune responses, such that functional coupling between sterol metabolism and immunity has implications for health and disease.
-For example, cholesterol binds directly to the αβ T cell antigen receptor (αβTCR) and has at least two opposing functions in its activation.
-By binding to the trans-membrane domain of this receptor, it is kept in an inactive, non-signalling conformation, but when required it can stimulate formation of receptor nanoclusters to increase their avidity for the antigen.
+Cholesterol and other sterols bind to several immune receptors in macrophages and T cells, and dynamic changes in cholesterol biosynthesis impact directly upon innate and adaptive immune responses with implications for health and disease.
+For example, cholesterol binds to the αβ T cell antigen receptor (αβTCR) via its trans-membrane domain where it is kept in an inert, non-signalling conformation until required to stimulate formation of receptor nanoclusters to increase their avidity for the antigen.
 In cancer, there is a high demand for cholesterol to support the inherent nature of tumour cells to divide and proliferate, and perturbations of reverse cholesterol transport can have negative consequences.
 Drugs that lower cholesterol levels in cancer cells by inhibiting the mevalonate pathway (including statins) are undergoing clinical trials.
-Also, over-expression of ACAT is observed in some cancers, and this is a potential target for treatment.
+Also, over-expression of ACAT1 is observed in some cancers, and inhibition of this enzyme is a potential target for treatment.

 When increased levels of sterols other than cholesterol are found in plasma, they usually serve as markers for abnormalities in lipid metabolism associated with disease states, such as premature atherosclerosis and xanthomatosis, which occur in two rare lipid storage diseases, cerebrotendinous xanthomatosis and sitosterolemia.
 In the former, cholestanol is present in all tissues, while in the latter, the dietary plant sterols campesterol and sitosterol accumulate in plasma and red blood cells.
 Inhibition of cholesterol biosynthesis may be associated with the appearance of some of the precursor sterols in plasma.

-In infections with Mycobacterium tuberculosis, the organism uses host cholesterol as the major carbon and energy source and thereby promotes persistent infection with appreciable effects on pathogenicity.
-Similarly, Chlamydia trachomatis, a gram-negative obligate intracellular bacterium and a major cause of sexually transmitted infections, requires host cholesterol for growth.
+In infections with Mycobacterium tuberculosis, the organism uses host cholesterol in macrophages as the major carbon and energy source and thereby promotes persistent infection with appreciable effects on pathogenicity.
+It is able to degrade host cholesterol and incorporate the products, including oxysterol metabolites such as cholestenone, into its central carbon metabolism to generate cell envelope lipids.
+Similarly, Chlamydia trachomatis, a gram-negative obligate intracellular bacterium and a major cause of sexually transmitted infections, needs host cholesterol for growth.
 An HIV protein has a binding site for cholesterol, which it utilizes to facilitate the fusion with raft regions in membranes of the host cell, and this is one of many viruses that use cholesterol as part of their life cycle.
 Reduction in cellular cholesterol is sometimes seen as an anti-viral strategy, although this may not always be helpful.

 8. Analysis

-With animal tissues of clinical relevance such as plasma, the cholesterol content is often determined by using enzymatic methods from commercially available kits that are suited to routine analysis of large numbers of samples, though with less precision and selectivity than by chromatographic procedures.
-For the total cholesterol content, it is necessary to hydrolyse the cholesterol ester fraction first, and this usually requires more vigorous conditions than with glycerolipids.
+With animal tissues of clinical relevance such as plasma, the cholesterol content is often determined by using enzymatic methods from commercially available kits that are suited to routine analysis of large numbers of samples, though with less precision and selectivity than is achieved by chromatographic procedures.
+For the total cholesterol content, it is necessary to hydrolyse the cholesterol ester fraction first, and this usually needs more vigorous conditions than with glycerolipids.
 For more accurate or detailed analysis of animal and plant sterols, a sterol fraction is first isolated from lipid extracts by thin-layer or column chromatography, following hydrolysis if necessary.
 Individual components can then be determined by gas chromatography in the presence of an internal standard (e.g., epicoprostanol or betulin), often after conversion to trimethylsilyl ether derivatives to give sharper peaks.
-Mass spectrometry may be required for identification of individual components.
+Mass spectrometry is invaluable for identification of individual components.

 Sterol esters can be transmethylated for GC analysis of the fatty acid components, although the reaction may again be much slower than with glycerolipids, but intact sterol esters are best analysed by reversed-phase HPLC.